-For repositories to send you trusted Yum metadata that can only be signed with the private key and verified with the public, it's required to share these keys.
-Use the
+For repositories to send you trusted Yum metadata that can only be signed with the private key and verified with the public, you must share these keys.

---export option to export the key from the keyring to a file.
-The
+--export– Export the key from the keyring to a file

---output option saves the output to a specified file instead of displaying it to standard out on the screen.
+--output– Saves the output to a specified file instead of displaying it to standard out on the screen

 gpg --armor --output RPM-GPG-KEY-nxrmtest --export <email from the 1st step>

-You can distribute this key to your users any way you want.
-We suggest you can publish it using a NXRM Raw Hosted repository, so that your users can point to one URL should you need to update the key.
+You can distribute this key to your users in many ways.
+We suggest publishing it using a Nexus Repository Raw hosted repository so that your users can point to one URL should you need to update the key.

 gpg --armor --output RPM-GPG-KEY-nxrmtest.secret --export-secret-key <email from the 1st step>

 Never share this key with anyone.
-You need to pass this key (together with the passphrase to use it) to NXRM to let it sign metadata files.
+You need to pass this key (together with the passphrase to use it) to Nexus Repository to let it sign metadata files.

-- Copy-paste the whole content of the private key from the private key (e.g.
+- Copy the whole content of the private key from the private key (e.g.,

-- In Yum Settings - Passphrase write the password which was used to create the private key or leave it empty if the key was created without it.
+- In Yum Settings - Passphrase, write the password used to create the private key or leave it empty if the key was created without it.

-Optionally, you can also create a Yum Group repository with another GPG key to merge content of multiple repositories under a single NXRM repository.
-In this case, the GPG section should be configured only for the group repository because it generates its own metadata and sign it.
+Optionally, you can also create a Yum Group repository with another GPG key to merge content of multiple repositories under a single repository.
+In this case, configure the GPG section for only the group repository and sign it; the group repository will generate its own metadata.

-This step needs to be done on each Yum user machine in order to point them to your NXRM repository and to make them use your GPG key to verify the metadata signature.
-You can do that in the repository config of your Operating System (for CentOS 7 this would be in
+This step needs to be done on each Yum user machine in order to point them to your Nexus Repository and to make them use your GPG key to verify the metadata signature.
+You can do that in the repository config of your Operating System (for CentOS 7, this would be in

-/etc/yum.repos.d/) and you can edit each individual file or replace them with a single NXRM Yum Group repository.
+/etc/yum.repos.d/) and you can edit each individual file or replace them with a single Nexus Repository Yum Group repository.
 You can choose to take advantage of signed metadata and enable the check by adding

 repo_gpgcheck=1 and appending the URL to your public GPG key.